-Here is my Thrivecart review a few weeks after purchasing it for my business.
+This is my updated Thrivecart review a year after purchasing it for my business.

 In this post you’ll see: